cwrussell/bioscreen/README.md

 expt.graph('data.png')
 ```

+### Documentation

+[More in-depth documentation with an example experiment](https://github.com/cwrussell/bioscreen/edit/master/example/example.md) is found in the example folder.
+This includes an example of an [experiment configuration file](https://github.com/cwrussell/bioscreen/blob/master/example/data.config)

 #### Further documentation is found in the module.
 Use bioscreen?, or Experiment.summarize?, for example.
-#### Also, a step-by-step example, along with more in-depth documentation is found in the example folder.